Our research

 Study of novel genes and mutations putatively associated with monogenic diabetes

 Adult beta cell mass is determined by the size and proliferation of the pancreas progenitor pool.
-We study type 2 diabetes risk loci and determine the effect of genes in the proliferation of pancreatic progenitors as well as the course of endocrine differentiation.
+Our focus lies in examining type 2 diabetes risk loci and discerning the influence of specific genes on the proliferation of pancreatic progenitors and the trajectory of endocrine differentiation.

-Genes are surveyed by gene "loss-of-function" approaches.
-After genetic perturbation in pluripotent stem cells, we subject these to differentiation protocols that “mimic” human development.
+Utilizing "loss-of-function" approaches, we investigate these genes.
+After genetic perturbation in pluripotent stem cells, we apply differentiation protocols that emulate human development.

-We study clinically-relevant genetic alterations that are putatively associated with monogenic diabetes.
-With the studies proposed in this project, we can determine if clinically observed phenotypes are derived from defective endocrine development and/or abnormal mature β cell function, as well as shed some light on the molecular mechanisms associated – key information that would allow better diagnosis and treatments for these patients.
+We study clinically relevant genetic alterations putatively linked with monogenic diabetes.
+Our proposed studies can help determine if observed clinical phenotypes arise from defective endocrine development or abnormal mature β cell function.
+Furthermore, they shed light on associated molecular mechanisms – invaluable insights for improving diagnosis and treatment modalities for these patients.